Frequently Asked Questions

 How do I know which day and time I will be presenting?

-You will be contacted by a member of the program committee by February with this information.
+Proposers will be emailed in late December regarding the status of their proposals.
+The schedule will be posted shortly afterwards.
 Proposers cannot choose a time to present.
 Be prepared to be available to present at any time on Friday or Saturday of the meeting before submitting an abstract.
+Exceptions will be made for observers of the Jewish sabbath (if you are observant, please note that on your submission).

 What is the submission deadline?